-New Colgate Power Tunnel and Penstock
+7.10.4.1.5 New Colgate Power Tunnel and Penstock

-New Colgate Power Tunnel and Penstock starts just west of New Bullards Bar Dam and extends to the south west 5.2 miles to the New Colgate Powerhouse on the Yuba River.
+New Colgate Power Tunnel and Penstock starts just west of New Bullards Bar Dam and extends to the southwest 5.2 miles to the New Colgate Powerhouse on the Yuba River.
 The tunnel is not visible to the public and therefore will not be discussed further.
-The 2,809 foot long penstock drops down to the powerhouse at the end of the tunnel.
-The penstock is between 9 feet and 14.5 feet in diameter, located on the surface of the ground, and at a steep angle facing down a steep hillside.
+The 2,809-foot long penstock drops down to the powerhouse at the end of the tunnel.
+The penstock is between 9 feet and 14.5 feet in diameter, is located on the surface of the ground, and is at a steep angle facing down a steep hillside.
 The penstock is located on land owned by the Licensee.
 While potentially visible, few people see the penstock due to the remote public access to the canyon.
-Lake Francis road just south of Dobbins provides access near the penstock and road access to the penstock and powerhouse is closed to the public with a locked gate.
-People fishing or hiking in the canyon on the North Yuba River could see the penstock, but the numbers are few due to the remote access and rugged terrain.
-The predominate vegetation types are oak woodlands, grasslands, and chaparral transitioning to mixed conifer depending on soil type and slope aspect to the sun.
+Lake Francis road just south of Dobbins provides public access near the penstock up to the locked gate for the New Colgate Powerhouse.
+People fishing or hiking in the canyon on the North Yuba River can see the penstock, but the numbers are few due to the remote access and rugged terrain.
+It is possible that people can see the penstock from an isolated parcel of BLM land less than 0.5 miles south of the powerhouse.
+The predominant vegetation types are oak woodlands, grasslands, and chaparral transitioning to mixed conifer depending on soil type and slope aspect to the sun.

-Yuba County's General Plan policy is to "encourage the preservation and enhancement of the natural features of the County, including rivers and streams and their banks..."
-A small parcel of BLM land, due south of the penstock, is within 0.5 mile.
+Yuba County's General Plan policy is to "encourage the preservation and enhancement of the natural features of the County, including rivers and streams and their banks."

-New Colgate Powerhouse and Switchyard
+7.10.4.1.5 New Colgate Powerhouse and Switchyard

 New Colgate Powerhouse and Switchyard are located along the North Yuba River adjacent to the penstock and approximately 3 miles due north of the South Yuba River State Park at Bridgeport (Pleasant Valley Road).
-Access to the powerhouse and switchyard is by a gated road off of Lake Francis Road just south of Dobbins.
-Similar to the penstock, views of this area are quite limited and consist primarily of people fishing or hiking in the canyon in this remote rugged canyon.
+Access to the powerhouse and switchyard is by a paved road off of Lake Francis Road just south of Dobbins.
+Views of this area (similar to those for the penstock) are quite limited and consist primarily of people fishing or hiking in this remote rugged canyon.
 Views of the facilities from Lake Francis Road are very limited due to the location deep in the canyon.

 These facilities are on private land owned by Licensee and subject to Yuba County Plan direction, not Forest Service VQOs.
-BLM has an interest because BLM lands are located in the Yuba River Canyon nearby including a parcel on the opposite canyon wall.
-The predominant vegetation types are oak woodlands, grasslands, and chaparral transitioning to mixed conifer depending on soil type and slope aspect to the sun.
+BLM has a possible interest because BLM lands are located in the Yuba River Canyon nearby including a parcel on the opposite canyon wall.
+The predominant vegetation types are oak woodland, grassland, and chaparral transitioning to mixed conifer depending on soil type and slope aspect to the sun.

-Yuba County General Plan policy is to "encourage the preservation and enhancement of the natural features of the County, including rivers and streams and their banks..."
-A small parcel of BLM land, due south of the powerhouse and switchyard, is within 0.5 mile.
+Yuba County General Plan policy is to "encourage the preservation and enhancement of the natural features of the County, including rivers and streams and their banks...".